 "...The Conversation is what it says it is, a conversation put to some great indie pop music..." - James Irvine, 97.9 Valley FM

-Suzanne's second release, a five track EP entitled 'Surrender’ was released in late 2017 and was written for her first born son, Hendrix, documenting motherhood and the journey to keep one's artistic identity in tact.
+Suzanne's second offering, a five track EP entitled 'Surrender’, was recorded in 2016/2017 and written for her first born son, Hendrix, documenting motherhood and the journey to keep one's artistic identity in tact.

 In December 2018 Suzanne broadened her artistic work and flexed her muscles as a educator (BMus, Grad DipEd) releasing her first children's audio eBook entitled 'Paper Daisies' that contains eight children's songs and beautiful botanical imagery.
 Limited edition art prints also accompanied the release.
 Under the name 'Perfect Duckling' (because all of our babes are uniquely perfect!), Suzanne is looking towards the release of a second eBook in 2021.

 2016 - Finalist in the AIMA (Australian Independent Music Awards) for songs 'Just a Little Shove' and 'Don't Flirt'